jig4003/Ragas/vignettes/CrossCompatibilityExamples.md

 ## 2.1 Dataset availability

 The datasets used in this vignette have been re-processed and saved as Seurat objects in rds format.
-These rds files can be simply loaded by the R commands readRDS(url(…)) functions as demonstrated below.
-In case users experience issues with loading larger datasets (e.g., the PBMC object in example 2) through R commands, an alternative way is to directly download the dataset from links below and load them before running the demo code.
+These rds files can be easily loaded by R functions readRDS(url(…)) as demonstrated below.
+In case users experience issues with loading larger datasets (e.g., the PBMC object in example 2) through R, an alternative way is to directly download the dataset from links below and load them into the environment before running the demo code.

 Example 1: